 In fact, you probably aren’t especially familiar with what accommodations disabled people might need — and even if you are, you might assume that those issues aren’t relevant to your own site’s visitors, for a variety of reasons.

-But the fact is that courts have generally interpreted the Americans with Disabilities Act to apply to websites as well as physical premises, and legal enforcement has only increased over the years as more website users sue the owners of inaccessible sites.
+In 2022, the U.S. Department of Justice announced guidance that websites DO fall under Americans with Disabilities Act (ADA).
+US courts have generally interpreted ADA to apply to websites as well as physical premises, and legal enforcement has only increased over the years as more website users sue the owners of inaccessible sites.

 That said, there’s no need to panic.
 You won’t have much to worry about if you keep a few important things in mind, as we’ll explain in this article.